ijmarshall/robotreviewer/README.md

 The big change in this version of RobotReviewer is that we now deal with *groups* of clinical trial reports, rather than one at a time.
 This is to allow RobotReviewer to synthesise the results of multiple trials.

-As a consequence API has become more sophisticated than previously, and we will add further documentation about it here.
+As a consequence, the API has become more sophisticated than previously and we will add further documentation about it here.

 In the meantime, the code for the API endpoints can be found in `/robotreviewer/app.py`.